rescipy-project/nxarray/docs/design.rst

 Design
 ======

-The architecture of a NeXus file resembles the structure of an xarray *Dataset*, with some important differences.
+The architecture of a NeXus file resembles the structure of xarray *DataTrees* and *Datasets*, with some important differences.
 In the following it is assumed the reader is familiar with the nomenclature of `xarray <http://xarray.pydata.org/en/stable/data-structures.html>`_ and `NeXus NXdata <https://manual.nexusformat.org/classes/base_classes/NXdata.html>`_.

 The following table summarize the correspondence brought by nxarray between NeXus and xarray objects and definitions.